crossplane/crossplane/design/one-pager-terrajet-metadata-extraction.md

 example HCL configurations read from a different source (such as the `examples` folder found in some of the Terraform native provider repositories as discussed above).

+We would like to have these scrapers run as needed, produce their output in the proposed common metadata format, and to have the metadata documents added to their respective repositories.
+However, we can then have the corresponding pipelines run each time with a `make generate`, just like the existing codegen pipelines we have.
+This would allow us to separate the lifecycles of metadata-scraping and code generation.

 For most Terraform native providers, we anticipate that Terraform registry scrapers will **not** run on HTTP, as the resource markdown files are part of